F0lak/dm_open_ref/ref/DM/text/style.md

 In the rare event that a rule needs to break out of the normal order of precedence, it can be flagged as important.
-In this case it will take precedence over all other \"unimportant\" rules.
+In this case it will take precedence over all other "unimportant" rules.
 However, if more than one rule is important, the normal rules of precedence will be used to resolve the conflict.